HisakoR/APCSP_Reference_Converter/README.md

-# Nan's APCSP Reference Converter
+# Nan's APCSP Pseudocode Converter
-A lite Converter use to convert python codes into APCSP reference form
+A lite Converter use to convert python codes into APCSP Pseudocode form

 Source code runs in JDK8 in IntelliJ IDEA